Morepork

-The morepork (Ninox novaeseelandiae), also called the ruru, is a small brown owl found in New Zealand, Norfolk Island and formerly Lord Howe Island.
-The bird has almost 20 alternative common names, including mopoke and boobook—many of these names are onomatopoeic, as they emulate the bird's distinctive two-pitched call.
-Three subspecies of the morepork are recognized, one of which is extinct and another that exists only as a hybrid population.
+The morepork (Ninox novaeseelandiae), better known as the morepork owl, and also known by numerous other onomatopoeic names (such as boobook, mopoke or ruru), is a smallish, brown owl species found in New Zealand, and to the northwest, on Norfolk Island, an Australian territory.
+It was also, formerly, found on Lord Howe Island.
+Three subspecies of the morepork are recognised, one of which is extinct and another that exists only as a hybrid population.

-Described by Johann Friedrich Gmelin in 1788, it was for many years considered to be the same species as the Australian boobook of mainland Australia until 1999.
-It was also considered the same species as the Tasmanian boobook of Tasmania until 2022.
+First described by Johann Friedrich Gmelin in 1788, the morepork was thought to be the same species as the Australian boobook (N. boobook), native to Australia, Timor-Leste and New Guinea, something that endured for more than two hundred years, until 1999.
+Similarly, it was also considered the same as the Tasmanian boobook (N. leucopsis) until 2022.

-It has dark brown plumage with prominent pale spots, and golden-yellow eyes.
-It is generally nocturnal, though sometimes active at dawn and dusk, retiring to roost in secluded spots in the foliage of trees.
-The morepork feeds on insects and small vertebrates, hunting by pouncing on them from tree perches.
-The International Union for Conservation of Nature has assessed the morepork as being of least concern on account of its large range and apparently stable population.
+The morepork has dark-brown plumage with prominent pale spots and golden-yellow eyes.
+Like most owls, the species is generally nocturnal, though may be crepuscular at times (or active at dawn and dusk), retiring to roost in secluded spots within the branches of trees.
+The morepork feeds on larger insects and small vertebrates, hunting by pouncing on them from tree perches.
+As with all owls, the morepork has supreme night vision and excellent hearing, able to locate a tiny lizard or rodent from many metres above and away.
+They then stealthily approach their targeted prey with near-silent flight, without flapping their wings, the prey often not even aware they are being pursued.

+The International Union for Conservation of Nature (IUCN) has assessed the morepork's population and its potential for decline, and ranked the species as being of least concern (not currently at-risk), owing to its presently large range and apparently stable population.